Treaty of Warsaw (1920): The treaty

-Polish–Ukrainian Kiev offensive at its height, June 1920—just before the Soviet counteroffensive would retake Ukraine and approach Polish capital, Warsaw, itself.
+Polish–Ukrainian Kiev offensive at its height, June 1920—just before the Soviet counteroffensive would retake Ukraine and approach the Polish capital, Warsaw, itself.

 The treaty was signed on 21 April in Warsaw (it was signed at night 01:40 LST from 21 onto 22, but it was dated as of 21 April 1920).
 In exchange for agreeing to a border along the Zbruch River, recognizing Poland's annexation of western Ukraine, which included Galicia as well as the western portions of Volhynian Governorate, Kholm Governorate, and other territories (Article II), Poland recognized the Ukrainian People's Republic as an independent state (Article I) with borders as defined by Articles II and III and under ataman Petliura's leadership.

 A separate provision in the treaty prohibited both sides from concluding any international agreements against each other (Article IV).
 Ethnic Poles within the Ukrainian border, and ethnic Ukrainians within the Polish border, were guaranteed the same rights within their states (Article V).
 Unlike their Russian counterparts, whose lands were to be distributed among the peasants, Polish landlords in Ukraine were accorded special treatment until a future legislation would be passed by Ukraine that would clarify the issue of Polish landed property in Ukraine (Article VI).
 Further, an economic treaty was drafted, significantly tying Polish and Ukrainian economies; Ukraine was to grant significant concessions to the Poles and the Polish state.

 The treaty was followed by a formal military alliance signed by general Volodymyr Sinkler and Walery Sławek on 24 April.
 Petliura was promised military help in regaining the control of Bolshevik-occupied territories with Kiev, where he would again assume the authority of the Ukrainian People's Republic.
 The Ukrainian republic was to subordinate its military to Polish command and provide the joint armies with supplies on Ukrainian territories; the Poles in exchange promised to provide equipment for the Ukrainians.

 On the same day as the military alliance was signed (24 April), Poland and UPR forces began the Kiev Operation, aimed at securing the Ukrainian territory for Petliura's government thus creating a buffer for Poland that would separate it from Russia.
 Sixty-five thousand Polish and fifteen thousand Ukrainian soldiers took part in the initial expedition.
 After winning the battle in the south, the Polish General Staff planned a speedy withdrawal of the 3rd Army and strengthening of the northern front in Belarus where Piłsudski expected the main battle with the Red Army to take place.
 The Polish southern flank was to be held by Polish-allied Ukrainian forces under a friendly government in Ukraine.